 The writings of French philosopher Jacques Derrida (1930-2004) constitute one of the major intellectual achievements of the twentieth century.
 His many works have had immense influence on developments in the humanities, especially in philosophy, literary studies, and religion, but as well in many other fields.
 Derrida was also a renowned teacher.
 Called “seminars,” these courses were in fact fully written lectures that usually followed a theme for twelve to fifteen weeks a year.
 The materials of these lecture-seminars—accumulated over more than forty years and estimated at some 14,000 pages—remain almost wholly unpublished.(Seminars) They thus represent an extraordinary and inestimable supplement to the work Derrida published in his lifetime.
 Each seminar theme is developed incrementally, with thoroughness but often in surprising ways.
 Even though each annual course of lectures stands alone, of great interest as well are the many links to be made to Derrida’s published work.
 The development, continuity, but also the diversity of his thought is shown on a different scale in the seminars, broader in some respects and more detailed in others.
 Their publication will contribute invaluable resources to other scholars for many years into the future.

 The decision by Derrida’s heirs to edit the unpublished seminars led to the formation of an editorial team that, under the guidance of Marguerite Derrida, began its work in 2006.
-This team assembles a group of well-known scholars of Derrida’s thought: Geoffrey Bennington (Emory University, USA), Marc Crépon (École Normale Supérieure, France), Thomas Dutoit (Université Lille-III, France), Peggy Kamuf (University of Southern California, USA), Michel Lisse (Université catholique de Louvain, Belgium), Marie-Louise Mallet (independent scholar, France), and Ginette Michaud (Université de Montréal, Canada).
+This first team assembled a group of well-known scholars of Derrida’s thought: Geoffrey Bennington (Emory University, USA), Marc Crépon (École Normale Supérieure, France), Thomas Dutoit (Université Lille-III, France), Peggy Kamuf (University of Southern California, USA), Michel Lisse (Université catholique de Louvain, Belgium), Marie-Louise Mallet (independent scholar, France), and Ginette Michaud (Université de Montréal, Canada).

-Concurrently, the Derrida Seminars Translation Project was formed in 2006 and started planning an English-language edition of the French series.
-This edition, The Seminars of Jacques Derrida, has now begun to appear, co-edited by Geoffrey Bennington and Peggy Kamuf and published by the University of Chicago Press.
-In addition, a team has been assembled of other experienced translators of Derrida (link here to “Project Team” page) who will be responsible for translating the initial volumes in the series.
+The Derrida Seminars Translation Project (DSTP) was formed in 2006 and started planning an English-language edition of the French series.
+This edition, The Seminars of Jacques Derrida, is co-edited by Geoffrey Bennington and Peggy Kamuf and published by the University of Chicago Press.
+In addition, a team was assembled of other experienced translators of Derrida who are responsible for translating the initial volumes in the series.